BCDevOps/openshift-developer-tools/bin/README.md

 export routes="angular-on-nginx django solr schema-spy"
 ```
 ## Setting up pull secrets
-To get around docker rate limiting, you may need to create an account on docker.io or use artifactory.
+To get around docker rate limiting, you may need to create an account on docker.io or use another docker image registry (e.g.: Artifactory).
 In order to do this, you will need to set up a pull secret.
 If you are using artifactory and have an `artifacts-default-******` credential in your tools environement, simply run
 > oc initOSProjects.sh

 or